ferventcoder/ssis-vs-code/trunk/README.txt

 Prerequisites:
  -VS2005
- -SQLServer 2005
- -MbUnit Installed on the system
+ -SQLServer 2005 installed on your local system (or edit database locations) -MbUnit Installed on the system

 Setup:
  -To get started, locate the file called "InstallPeopleSales.cmd" in
 	WarehouseToDataMart.Database and run the file.
+	If you you open it with the run command in Visual Studio, leave everything blank and hit OK.

 Known Issues:
  -The NHibernate mapping files are mapped to a specific directory.